The next question on my list:

 It is difficult to express just how unusual this prohibition of images was in its cultural context, but it allowed Israel to have a more sophisticated and less anthropomorphic notion of deity than the surrounding pagan cultures.

 Another rather remarkable aspect of the Jewish religion is the large number of different prophets whose teachings were recorded in great detail.
 The different books of the Hebrew Scriptures were written over many centuries—about a thousand years from Moses to Malachi, if you take the biblical chronology at face value—and contain the records of dozens of different prophets, each proclaiming the words of the same Deity, with a broadly consistent message.
 This is quite remarkable, and I do not know of any parallel among polytheistic religions.

 While there were indeed pagan prophets and oracles, you cannot buy the "collected writings of the prophets of Aphrodite" in a bookstore, or if you could it would be a very short book!
 Nor can you find an equivalent to the prophet Isaiah, in which Apollo speaks at length about his nature and his plans for human history.
-(The closest one gets is a few ambiguous pieces of advice attributed to the Oracle of Delphi.)
+(The closest one gets is a few ambiguous scraps of advice attributed to the Oracle of Delphi.)
 These texts never existed, because these pagan gods simply did not reveal themselves in a definitive literary form, the way that the God of Israel does in the Bible.

 Monotheism vs. Polytheism